DiligentGraphics/DiligentEngine/README.md

 ### Configuring Vulkan Build Environment

 To enable Vulkan on iOS, download and install [VulkanSDK](https://vulkan.lunarg.com/sdk/home#mac).
-There is no Vulkan loader on iOS, and Diligent Engine links directly with MoltenVK static library (as recommended by [MoltenVk install guide](https://github.com/KhronosGroup/MoltenVK/blob/master/Docs/MoltenVK_Runtime_UserGuide.md#install-as-static-framework-static-library-or-dynamic-library)) that implements Vulkan on Metal.
-Note that MoltenVK libraries are only provided for arm64 architecture.
+There is no Vulkan loader on iOS, and Diligent Engine links directly with MoltenVK XCFramework (see [MoltenVk install guide](https://github.com/KhronosGroup/MoltenVK/blob/master/Docs/MoltenVK_Runtime_UserGuide.md#install-as-static-framework-static-library-or-dynamic-library)) that implements Vulkan on Metal.
 To enable Vulkan in Diligent Engine on iOS, specify the path to Vulkan SDK when running CMake, for example (assuming that Vulkan SDK is installed at `/LunarG/vulkansdk-macos`):

 ```cmake
 cmake -DCMAKE_SYSTEM_NAME=iOS -DVULKAN_SDK=/LunarG/vulkansdk-macos -S . -B ./build/iOS -G "Xcode"